vpoluyaktov/gochess-board/tests/quality/README.md

 # Go-Chess Code Quality Tests

-This directory contains code quality and static analysis tests for the go-chess project.
+This directory contains code quality and static analysis tests for the gochess-board project.

 ## test_code.sh